The Taiji-TianQin-LISA network: Precisely measuring the Hubble constant using both bright and dark sirens: Simulations

-where $\hat{d}_{\rm L}$ is the observed luminosity distance of the GW source and the luminosity distance error $\sigma_{d_{\rm L}}$ can be obtained from Eq.~(\ref{dls_total}). $p_{z}(z)$ are the prior distributions of the redshifts of GW sources and can be expressed as,
+where $\hat{d}_{\rm L}$ is the observed luminosity distance of the GW source and the luminosity distance error $\sigma_{d_{\rm L}}$ can be obtained from Eq.~(\ref{dls_total_dark}). {$p_{z}(z)$ is the redshift distribution of the GW source, which is obtained by combining the EM and the GW observations and can be expressed as